Posted on Wednesday, 10/6

 Fall Plantings for a Healthier Spring Garden

-Evergreens, in particular, broad-leaved evergreens, are more susceptible to winter drying.
+Evergreens, particularly broad-leaved evergreens, are more susceptible to winter drying.
 On a parting note, trees are essential fixtures in the urban and rural landscape.
 We value above-ground parts of trees for their spring flowers, cooling shade in summer, and vibrant leaf colors.

 But healthy root systems below ground are vital for tree vigor and longevity.
 Roots are responsible for water and mineral nutrient uptake, energy storage, and anchorage.
-If for any reason, tree roots are damaged, tree health will be jeopardized.
 If you have a question about what to do, ask the experts at your local nursery or an excellent online nursery and have their experts answer your questions.